markaplet/lets-go-fishing/readme.md

 HamCrafter Classic is an annual event held around Christmas.
 Anglers compete head to head trying to catch the most Wool Trout.
 The angler with the most Wool Trout can win big, taking home the pride and satisfaction of knowing that you're the best, and the ability to gloat and boast amongst your fellow anglers.

+## How to play
+The game is pretty simple.
+Choose a game dificulty by clicking the sign on the showman near the red teams fishing area.
+To start a round, click the start sign to the right of any team fishing area.
+Stand on your teams color and cast your bobber in an attempt to catch wooly trout.
+If you are not standing on your teams color the wool trout will not be landed.
+The team with the most fish wins.

 ## Rules

 * Best played on a server with 2 or more players.